Fast bowling: Swing bowling

-A swinging ball is classed as either an outswinger, which moves away from the batsman, or an inswinger, which moves in toward the batsman.
-In most cases the outswinger is seen as the more dangerous ball because, if the batsman fails to recognise it, it catches the outside edge of the bat instead of the middle and fly up to be caught in the slips.
+A swinging ball is classed as either an outswinger, which moves away from the batter, or an inswinger, which moves in toward the batter.
+In most cases the outswinger is seen as the more dangerous ball because, if the batter fails to recognise it, it catches the outside edge of the bat instead of the middle and fly up to be caught in the slips.
 Inswingers have their place too, especially combined with the yorker as this can result in the ball either breaking the wicket (by going clean "through the gate" or getting an inside edge) or hitting the pad rather than the bat (resulting in a possible LBW decision).

 Swing bowling can also be roughly categorised as early swing or late swing, corresponding to when in the trajectory the ball changes direction.
 The later the ball swings, the less chance the batter has of adjusting to account for the swing.

 Bowlers usually use the same grip and technique on swing balls as fast balls, though they usually keep the seam slightly rather than straight, and may use the slower ball grip.
 It is difficult to achieve swing with a cutter grip since the ball spins in flight, varying the orientation of the shiny and rough surfaces as it moves through the air.
 Many players, commentators on the game, and fans agree that swing is easier to achieve in humid or overcast conditions, and also that the red ball used in Test cricket swings more than the white ball used in the one-day game.